coheff/alfred-git-hub/README.md

 <img width="1008" alt="Screenshot 2022-12-26 at 15 00 54" src="https://user-images.githubusercontent.com/11773454/209561665-c661efba-4716-453c-9ca5-f92b04588957.png">

 # Usage
-- Trigger a repository search using the keyword `gh` followed by a search query.
+- Trigger a search using the keyword `gh` and selecting either `issues` or `repositories` followed by a search query.
 - Check out the GitHub documentaion for query syntax - here's a [cheatsheet](https://gist.github.com/bonniss/4f0de4f599708c5268134225dda003e0).
+    - Pull requests can be searched for using the `issues` workflow and the `is:pr` keyword.

 <img width="1008" alt="Screen Recording 2022-12-26 at 15 12 09" src="https://user-images.githubusercontent.com/11773454/209565558-fc5d9661-562a-4d16-9093-5424591fc883.gif">